julia-pfarr/workshop_webdesign/docs/custom.md

 ???+ note "Landing page"

     How to create a pretty landing page is outlined in another section.
-Please focus on the content in this task, only.
+Please only focus on the content of your sections in this task.

 ???+ note "Curriculum Vitae"